BREAKING NEWS: 20 minute Covid-19 antibody test for relatives

 Our homes continue to be open for new residents, with virtual tours available for families wishing to know more about the service when making their selection.

-We think that a second wave of the virus is unlikely, but we are fully prepared with highly trained staff and comprehensive safety protocols to deal with any such eventuality.
-We are not solely dependent upon the Department of Health and Social Care (DHSC) for the provision of tests, and are carrying out our own tests on a regular basis at all of our homes, with support from one of just three UK laboratories that is Government authorised to undertake this.
+We are in a fortunate position to be not solely dependent upon the Department of Health and Social Care (DHSC) for the provision of tests, and are carrying out our own tests on a regular basis at all of our homes, with support from one of just three UK laboratories that is Government authorised to undertake this.

 Avery’s infection control procedures have proven to be robust and scalable and have withstood the test of this unprecedented challenge.
 The care sector regulator, the Care Quality Commission (CQC), has continued to monitor services through remote assessments during this time, and their Emergency Support Framework (ESF) standards have been met in full by all Avery homes.